 Keep out of the reach of children.

-EMERGENCY FIRST-AID PROCEDURES
+EMERGENCY FIRST AID PROCEDURES

-INGESTION: Do not induce vomiting.
+Do not induce vomiting.
 Administer large amounts of water or milk.
 SEEK IMMEDIATE MEDICAL ATTENTION.

-EYES: Flush with fresh water for 15 minutes.
+Flush with fresh water for 15 minutes.
 Seek medical attention.

-SKIN: Promptly wash area with soap and water, and rinse thoroughly.
+Promptly wash area with soap and water, and rinse thoroughly.
 Remove contaminated clothing.

-INHALATION: Remove exposed persons to well ventilated area.
+Remove exposed persons to well ventilated area.
 Treat symptomatically.
 Wear a NIOSHA-approved respirator while spraying.
 USE IN WELL VENTILATED AREAS.
 AVOID INHALING SPRAY.

 |Acrylic Copolymer Resin